-In order to explore this possible method for predicting distant genetic relations in humans, we computationally filtered a complete subset of very rare genetic variants (vrGVs) from the "1000 Genomes" database having frequencies of less than 0.2% in the

-2184 chromosomes from 1092 sequenced individuals.
-The distributions of positions of vrGVs along chromosomes are uniform and cover a vast majority of genomic regions, as exemplified in Figure 3 and detailed in the Supplementary Table S2.
+In order to explore this possible method for predicting distant genetic relations in humans, we computationally filtered a complete subset of vrGVs from the "1000 Genomes" database having frequencies of less than 0.2% in the 2,184 chromosomes from 1,092 sequenced individuals.
+The distributions of positions of vrGVs along chromosomes are uniform and cover a vast majority of genomic regions, as exemplified in figure 3 and detailed in the supplementary table S2, Supplementary Material online.
 About 99% of these vrGVs are inside introns or intergenic regions.
-The number of shared vrGVs between each pair of individuals from the same population has been calculated (Figure 4).
-The graph reveals that a vast majority of examined pairs from American, Asian, and European populations shared from 50 to 300 vrGVs and form unimodal peaks for each population (Figure 4A).
-A majority of pairs from three African populations (African Ancestry in Southwest US (ASW), Luhya in Webuye, Kenya (LWK), and Yoruba in Ibadan, Nigeria (YRI)) share from 200 to 800 vrGVs, and also form unimodal peaks for each population.
-However, among all 14 populations, 311 pairs shared much higher number of vrGVs, (more than a thousand per pair) with the highest number of shared vrGVs being 46,745.
+The number of shared vrGVs between each pair of individuals from the same population has been calculated (fig. 4).
+The graph reveals that a vast majority of examined pairs from American, Asian, and European populations shared from 50 to 300 vrGVs and form unimodal peaks for each population (fig. 4A).
+A majority of pairs from three African populations (African Ancestry in Southwest United States [ASW], LWK, and Yoruba in Ibadan, Nigeria [YRI]) share from 200 to 800 vrGVs, and also form unimodal peaks for each population.
+However, among all 14 populations, 311 pairs shared much higher number of vrGVs (more than a thousand per pair) with the highest number of shared vrGVs being 46,745.
 Such extra-long tails in the distributions of shared vrGVs were even problematic to illustrate in the same figure together with the main peaks.
-Therefore, we presented these tails separately in Figure 4B, which has a 50 fold different scale compared to the peaks in Figure 4A.
-All 40 pairs with declared genetic relationships from 1000 Genomes are marked by stars in Figure 4B.
-These declared relatives share 6,252 to 46,745 vrGVs and represent the right-most points in the tails of distributions in Figure 4B.
-Besides these 40 pairs of known relatives, there are 271 pairs on Figure 4B that shared more than a thousand vrGVs (see Supplementary Table S3) and also dozens of pairs in Figure 4A that share several hundreds of vrGVs, which are on the right side of corresponding peaks and clearly separated from the peaks.
+Therefore, we presented these tails separately in figure 4B, which has a 50-fold different scale compared with the peaks in figure 4A.
+All 40 pairs with declared genetic relationships from 1000 Genomes are marked by stars in figure 4B.
+These declared relatives share 6,252-46,745 vrGVs and represent the right-most points in the tails of distributions in figure 4B.
+Besides these 40 pairs of known relatives, there are 271 pairs on figure 4B that shared more than a thousand vrGVs (see supplementary table S3, Supplementary Material online) and also dozens of pairs in figure 4A that share several hundreds of vrGVs, which are on the right side of corresponding peaks and clearly separated from the peaks.

 Interestingly, these right tails of distributions of vrGVs have population-specific patterns.
 For example, one of the African populations, LWK, has the highest number of pairs (260), each with more than a thousand of shared vrGVs.
-At the same time another African population (YRI) has only two of such pairs that share 1193 and 1841 vrGVs.
-Since the information about the individuals and strategies of their sampling for 1000 Genome Project is publicly unavailable, it is impossible to investigate this issue further.
+At the same time, another African population (YRI) has only two of such pairs that share 1,193 and 1,841 vrGVs.
+As the information about the individuals and strategies of their sampling for 1000 Genome Project is publicly unavailable, it is impossible to investigate this issue further.
 We hypothesize that pairs of individuals that share more than a thousand of vrGVs should have family relationships.
-Even those pairs, that share hundreds of vrGVs and are clearly separated from the main peaks, are likely formed by distant relatives.
+Even those pairs, which share hundreds of vrGVs and are clearly separated from the main peaks, are likely formed by distant relatives.